-Eau Claire County Clerk of Circuit Court Susan Schaffer is pleased to announce the Clerk of Court Office will begin using text reminder alerts for scheduled court hearings commencing July 1, 2016.
-Forms to opt in to these alerts will be placed at the Clerk of Court’s front counter and in the law library at the courthouse.
+Eau Claire County Clerk of Circuit Court Susan Schaffer is pleased to announce the Clerk of Court Office began using text reminder alerts for scheduled court hearings commencing July 1, 2016.
+Forms to opt in to these alerts are located in the Clerk of Court’s at the front counter and in the law library at the courthouse.
 Parties must provide a current cell phone number to opt-in.
 Parties may opt out at any time by notifying the Clerk of Court Office in writing.
 These text reminder alerts are supplemental notifications provided as a convenience for parties.

 Hours of Operation

 We are open 8 a.m. - 5 p.m.
 Monday - Friday Please arrive in time to COMPLETE all business prior to 5 p.m.

 All Eau Claire County offices will be closed the following holidays: New Years Day, Martin Luther King Jr. Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Day After Thanksgiving, Christmas Eve Day, Christmas Day

 New counter case filings must be submitted no later than 4:45 p.m. or they will not be processed until the next business day.

 A drop box is also provided for in person filings and payments after 5 p.m.